corpusops/corpusops.bootstrap/docs/projects/docker.md

 docker save corpusops/yourproject:dev|bzip2 > corpusops-yourproject-dev.tar.bz2
 ```

-## Running docker images in Rancher2 [WIP: Rancher2 will be release in early 08/18!]
-Rancher2 will help you managing stacks, its the glue between the images, docker compose and kubernetes

 ### File not updating in container after edit
 * In dev, My edition to a particular file in a container is not refreshing, certainly due to [moby/#15793](https://github.com/moby/moby/issues/15793),
   you need to configure your editor, eg vim to use atomic saves (eg: ``set noswapfile``)